NakamotoInstitute/nakamotoinstitute.org/sni/templates/blog/the-coming-demise-of-altcoins.md

 A more liquid currency has an advantage over a less liquid one because it can support more trade.
 Furthermore, liquidity in a currency is self-reinforcing.
 The more that people buy a currency, the more liquid it becomes.
 This naturally tends to promote the success of a single currency over all the rest.

 Consider the hypothetical example of an economy that uses exactly two currencies, Acoin and Bcoin, which are equally preferred by holders.
 For whatever reason, Acoin develops a very slight advantage over Bcoin.
-Consequently a few people exchange Bcoin for Acoin, thus very slightly increasing the market cap and liquidity of Acoin and slightly decreasing that of Bcoin.
+Consequently, a few people exchange Bcoin for Acoin, thus very slightly increasing the market cap and liquidity of Acoin and slightly decreasing that of Bcoin.

 Now, _in addition_ to its initial slight advantage over Bcoin, Acoin has the advantage of becoming more liquid.
 As a result, _more_ people will tend to sell Bcoin for Acoin.
 Thus, Acoin’s initial advantage is self-reinforcing, and as the disparity between Acoin and Bcoin increases, its superiority becomes more and more evident.